PhD Training Program

 - Research keywords: food allergy, allergen processing, oral tolerance

 - Collaborations: Carsten Bindslev-Jensen (Odense, Denmark), Yeoun Jin Kim (LIH)

 The present project aims at identifying digestion-resistant peptides of food allergens, which are circulating in the bloodstream of healthy and allergic individuals.
 One main target of the present project is the development of a method for peptide analysis of food allergens in sera of healthy/allergic individuals.

 This project covers NextImmune areas A and C.

 Project 10: Dietary fiber-deprived gut microbiome in inflammatory bowel disease (IBD) and colorectal cancer (CRC)

-Supervisor :Dr. Mahesh Desai, Senior mentor: Prof. Markus Ollert, 1 PhDstudent, LIH, UL-SDU
+Supervisor :Prof Mahesh Desai, Senior mentor: Prof Markus Ollert, 1 PhDstudent, LIH, UL-SDU

 The project seeks to understand how a fiber-deprived gut microbiome impacts our health.